Gatsby video tutorials: a four part video series on Gatsby and Contentful by Khaled Garbaya

 Another unique distinction is the complementary ways Contentful and Gatsby process data. -“Contentful has the sync endpoint, so this can actually improve the ability to process a lot,” Khaled says. -“Because the first time, you get all of the data.
 The next time, you only get the entries that changed so it takes less time to parse the JSON and so on.
 Also Gatsby is good because all of the data you have from Contentful would be in a GraphQL schema, so you can query your data that way.”

 Ready to dive in?
-All four parts of Khaled’s video series are now available on YouTube.
+All four parts of Khaled’s Gatsby video tutorial series are now available on YouTube.
 You can also find the source code on GitHub.

 Additionally, we also have a gatsby-contentful-starter repo for you to clone to get your first Contentful and Gatsby-powered blog up and running in no time.